Gaguchi/Ticketing/docs/SYSTEM_ARCHITECTURE.md

   - importance - low | normal | high | critical

   # Relationships
-  - project (FK) - Which project owns this ticket
+  - project (FK) - Which project owns this ticket (Required)
+  - company (FK, optional, nullable) - Which company this ticket is for
   - column (FK) - Current workflow stage
   - assignees (M2M) - Who is working on it
   - reporter (FK) - Who created it